 So, what can we do to avoid chemicals & pesticides in tampons?

 Choose organic, as much as possible in both food and products.
 As a single mom on a budget I know organic can be hard to afford, but adjust where you can.
 Think of food as medicine, and there are better safer options for our periods.
+There's even cool options like monthly organic tampon subscription box like Kali, who knew, I guess there's a subscription box for everything.

 Tell manufacturers!
 Toxic chemicals & pesticides in our tampons is not ok, at the very least we have the right to know what we are subjecting our bodies to.